szzsolesz08/ACTechWeb/server/README.md

 ## 🐛 Common Issues

-### MongoDB Connection Error
+### Database Connection Error (MySQL)

-- Ensure MongoDB is running: `mongod`
+- Ensure MySQL is running and accessible on the configured host/port.
-- Check `MONGODB_URI` in `.env`
-- For Atlas, check network access and credentials
+- Verify `DB_HOST`, `DB_USER`, `DB_PASSWORD`, and `DB_NAME` in `.env`.
+- Check that the `actechweb` database (or your configured DB name) exists.
+- Look at the server logs for Sequelize connection error details.

+### Sequelize / Model Errors

+- After changing models or associations, restart the server.
+- If you change column names or types, update the seed data to match.
+- Check for mismatched field names between models and seed files.

 ### JWT Authentication Error

-- Verify `JWT_SECRET` is set in `.env`
+- Verify `JWT_SECRET` is set correctly in `.env` (and matches any existing tokens).
+- Check that the `Authorization` header is sent as `Bearer <token>`.
-- Check if token is being sent in Authorization header
+- Confirm the token has not expired (default is 7 days in this project).

 ### Port Already in Use

-- Change `PORT` in `.env` to an available port
+- Change `PORT` in `.env` to an available port.
-- Kill the process using the port: `npx kill-port 5000`
+- Or stop the process using the port (e.g. via Task Manager or `npx kill-port 5000`).

 ### Seeding Errors

-- Ensure MongoDB is running
-- Check database connection string
-- Clear existing data if needed
+- Ensure the database credentials in `.env` are valid and the DB exists.
+- Check that the seed data files match the current model fields.
+- Review console output for specific Sequelize validation or constraint errors.

 ## 📝 API Response Format